hgraca/php-micro-orm/README.md

 ## Todo

+- Cleanup and test Repository
+- Cleanup and test DataMapper
+- Cleanup and test Config
 - Document how to use repositories and query classes, and how not to
 - Create a relational config format, like the Doctrine yml config, but with arrays
 - Implement lazy loading